roelds/btc-wow/README.md

 ## How It Works

 1. Enter any Bitcoin address in the search field
-2. Application fetches transaction data from BlockCypher API
+2. Application fetches transaction data
-3. For each transaction, retrieves the Bitcoin price from that specific date using CoinGecko API
+3. For each transaction, retrieves the Bitcoin price from that specific date
 4. Displays all transactions with their historical USD values
 5. Shows current balance with USD value based on the most recent transaction's exchange rate

 ## Technical Stack

 - **Frontend**: React + TypeScript + Vite + Tailwind CSS
-- **Blockchain Data**: BlockCypher API
+- **Blockchain Data**: free tier API
-- **Price Data**: CoinGecko API
+- **Price Data**: free tier API
 - **Icons**: Lucide React

 ## Documentation